thehyve/transmart-core/README.md

 manual intervention is necessary for creating all the tablespaces' directories and assigning them the correct owner.

+### Oracle-specific notes

+This install script assumes SYSDBA privileges in order to create the users that the application will use.

+You will need to create the tablespaces `TRANSMART` and `INDX` (sic) manually before creating the database.
+The install script can do this automatically if you set `ORACLE_MANAGE_TABLESPACES=1`, but in that case you will need to set `ORACLE_TABLESPACES_DIR` to a directory name (on the database server) where Oracle can automatically create the files to store the new tablespaces and other database objects.

+Transmart requires the 'Partitioning' feature of the database, so make sure that feature has not been disabled in the Oracle database.
+'Partitioning' is (as of Oracle Database 12) only supported in Oracle Database Enterprise Edition, so Transmart will not run against a lower level edition of Oracle.

 ### Drop the database

     make postgres_drop